 - ➤ Three EIA-232 serial ports and one isolated EIA-485 serial port.
-Each serial port operates independently of the other serial ports. - ► Full access to event history, relay status, and meter information from the serial ports. - Settings and group switching have password control. - ► DNP3 Level 2 protocol with point mapping (optional). - ► Open communications protocols (see Table 3).
+Each serial port operates independently of the other serial ports. - ► Full access to event history, relay status, and meter information from the serial ports.

+- ► Settings and group switching have password control. - DNP3 Level 2 Slave protocol with point mapping (optional). - ► Open communications protocols (see Table 3).

 The relay does not require special communications software.
 Dumb terminals, printing terminals, or a computer supplied with terminal emulation and a serial communications port is all that is required.
 Establish communication by connecting computers, modems, protocol converters, printers, an SEL communications processor, SCADA serial port, and/or RTU for local or remote communication.
-SEL communications processors are often applied as the hub of a star network, with point-to-point fiber or copper connection between the hub and the SEL-311C.
-The communications processor supports external communications links including the public switched telephone network for engineering access to dial-out alerts and private line connections to your SCADA system.